LSC Small Business and HUB

 We're committed to fostering a more inclusive and accessible business environment within the Lone Star College (LSC) system.
 Here’s how we’re making that happen:

-We’re working to make it easier for minority-owned businesses to engage with LSC by improving communication, simplifying vendor registration, and streamlining approval processes.
+We’re working to make it easier for historically underutilized businesses to engage with LSC by improving communication, simplifying vendor registration, and streamlining approval processes.
 Our goal is to reduce barriers and open more doors for meaningful participation.

-By educating LSC’s decision-makers about the benefits of working with minority vendors, we aim to increase direct purchases across a wide range of commodities.
+By educating LSC’s decision-makers about the benefits of working with historically underutilized businesses, we aim to increase direct purchases across a wide range of commodities.
 We believe that supplier diversity strengthens our procurement strategy and our community.

 3. Strengthen Subcontracting Opportunities

-We encourage Prime contractors to develop robust subcontracting plans that include minority vendors—and we hold them accountable to those commitments.
+We encourage Prime contractors to develop robust subcontracting plans that include historically underutilized businesses—and we hold them accountable to those commitments.
 This approach supports a more inclusive supply chain and expands opportunities for diverse businesses.

 Why Get Certified?